wso2/micro-integrator/examples/getting-started/README.md

 3. Open the project and [create a REST API](https://docs.wso2.com/display/EI6xx/Working+with+EI+Tooling#WorkingwithEITooling-CreatingartifactsforanESBSolutionProject).
 You can either create an API from scratch and configure it as shown in the following diagram  or directly import the config from [here](composite-service/composite-service/src/main/synapse-config/api/forwardOrderApi.xml).
  ![diagram](images/api-config.png)

 4. Save the project and export the composite application to a desired location.
-(You can refere [How to working with EI Tooling](https://docs.wso2.com/display/EI6xx/Working+with+EI+Tooling#WorkingwithEITooling-PackagingESBartifacts) document for get to know more information about this)
+(You can refer [How to working with EI Tooling](https://docs.wso2.com/display/EI6xx/Working+with+EI+Tooling#WorkingwithEITooling-PackagingESBartifacts) document for more information about this)

 **Note -** Alternatively, you can build the project 'composite-service' using maven and 'composite-serviceCompositeApplication_1.0.0.car' C-App will be located in `<mi-work-directory>/examples/getting-started/composite-service/composite-service-capp/target` when you use the following command.
 ```